 A Brief History of Advent Calendars

 You don't need an Advent calendar to know that Christmas is coming, but opening a little numbered door to reveal a prize is an idea that everyone—religious or not—can get behind.
-Here’s a brief history of Advent calendars and six non-traditional designs of a popular tradition.
+Here’s a brief history of Advent calendars and a few non-traditional designs of this popular tradition.

 Advent is the four-week period beginning on the Sunday nearest the feast day of St. Andrew the Apostle (November 30) through the following three Sundays.
-Historians estimate that Advent, which derives from the Latin word for coming, has been celebrated since the fourth century.
-The period originally began as a time for converts to Christianity to prepare for baptism, but is now more commonly associated with the anticipation of the anniversary of Christ’s birth on December 25.
+Historians estimate that Advent, which derives from the Latin word for coming, has been celebrated since the 4th century.
+Originally, the period was a time for converts to Christianity to prepare for baptism, but it's now more commonly associated with the anticipation of the anniversary of Christ’s birth on December 25.

 Advent calendars typically don’t follow the period of Advent described above.
 Instead, they begin on December 1 and mark the 24 days before Christmas.
 Today, most Advent calendars include paper doors that open to reveal an image, Bible verse, or piece of chocolate.
 The tradition dates to the mid-19th century, when German Protestants made chalk marks on doors or lit candles to count the days leading up to Christmas.